-One of the best-known destinations when traveling to the Philippines lies north of the beautiful island of Palawan.
+One of the best-known destinations in the Philippines lies north of the beautiful island of Palawan.
 El Nido isn’t exactly a town you’d call pretty or charming, but when it comes to things to do in El Nido, its secret is only revealed by boat or kayak: the Bacuit Archipelago.

-This group of karst islands leaves every traveler who makes it here open-mouthed, with hidden lagoons, paradise-like white-sand beaches and turquoise waters, colorful reefs, and jaw-dropping, one-of-a-kind scenery.
-Still, there’s much more to see and do in El Nido and, at Travel Around the Philippines, where we’ve been enjoying this corner of the country since 2010, we want to tell you everything.
+This group of karst islands leaves everyone who visits speechless, with hidden lagoons, paradise-like white-sand beaches, turquoise waters, colorful reefs, and jaw-dropping, one-of-a-kind scenery.
+Still, there’s much more to see and do in El Nido.
+At Travel Around the Philippines, where we’ve been exploring this corner of the country since 2010, we want to share everything you need to know.

 Is El Nido overcrowded?

-Traveler to traveler, we have to warn you that El Nido has changed a lot in recent years.
-Over roughly the last 10 years, its surge in popularity has made it a slightly crowded destination, though not to the same extremes as other tourist hot spots in Thailand, for example.
+Traveler to traveler, we have to say this: El Nido has changed a lot in recent years.
+Over the last 10 years or so, its surge in popularity has made it a busier destination, though not to the same extremes as other tourist hotspots in Thailand, for example.
 The number of agencies, hotels, shops, and restaurants has grown exponentially without any real planning, and it can feel a bit chaotic.
-In fact, certain measures were introduced in 2018 that tried (with mixed success) to minimize tourism’s impact in the area—and you may have landed here because you found conflicting info that’s left your head spinning.
+In fact, certain measures were introduced in 2018 that tried (with mixed success) to minimize tourism’s impact in the area—and you may have landed here because you’ve found conflicting information that’s left your head spinning.

 All that said, we visit El Nido frequently and it’s a place we’ll always go back to.
-This very 2025 we did all the tours again (A, B, C, and D) and we were COMPLETELY ALONE at most of their stops.
-No matter how much of the Philippines we know, the grandeur of its landscapes is undeniable and, to be 100% honest with you, they’re more impressive than those of Coron.
+In 2025, we did all the tours again (A, B, C, and D) and we were COMPLETELY ALONE at most of their stops.
+No matter how well we know the Philippines, the grandeur of its landscapes is undeniable and, to be 100% honest with you, they’re even more impressive than those in Coron.

-We’ve also done a motorbike route through northern Palawan starting from El Nido and can confirm we barely saw anyone—and, for example, we spent a couple of nights in Nacpan and enjoyed the beach as if it were ours.
-What we want to say is that El Nido is an incredible place and there are ways to enjoy it.
+We’ve also done a motorbike trip through northern Palawan starting from El Nido and can confirm we barely saw anyone—and, for example, we spent a couple of nights in Nacpan and enjoyed the beach as if it were ours.
+What we mean is that El Nido is an incredible place and there are ways to enjoy it.
 So when people decide to skip it because they’ve heard it’s crowded, it grates on us.
 Obviously, it’s one of the most famous destinations in the Philippines, but avoiding it just because it’s popular seems like a mistake.

-Because nothing beats a friendly tip, we’re going to recommend things to do in El Nido so you can enjoy this wonderful place calmly.
-We’ll not only give you advice on how to do the famous island hoppings (we’ve done them many times), but also talk about a few less-visited beaches and extra activities that might suit you.
+Because there’s nothing like a good tip, we’re going to recommend things to do in El Nido so you can enjoy this wonderful place at a relaxed pace.
+We’ll not only share tips for the famous island-hopping tours (we’ve done them many times), but also talk about a few less-visited beaches and extra activities that might suit you.
 Let’s go!

-How many days do you need in El Nido, and what itinerary can you follow?
+How many days do you need in El Nido, and what itinerary makes the most sense?

 We believe the minimum number of days needed to visit El Nido, Palawan, is 4.
-If you spend 4 full days (not counting travel days), you can devote at least a couple of days to island hopping, another to discovering the beaches we’ll talk about below (especially Nacpan Beach and Las Cabañas), and another to relaxing, to another activity (like kayaking), or as a “buffer” in case of bad weather.
+If you spend 4 full days (not counting travel days), you can devote 2 days to island hopping, 1 to exploring the beaches we’ll talk about below (especially Nacpan Beach and Las Cabañas), and 1 to relaxing, kayaking, diving, or simply keeping some flexibility in case of bad weather.

 In other words, a possible 4-day El Nido itinerary would be:

-- Day 2: island hopping C. Same as the previous day, you can head to Las Cabañas, Corong Corong, or Lio Beach for sunset.
+• Day 2: island hopping C. As on the previous day, you can head to Las Cabañas, Corong Corong, or Lio Beach for sunset.

-- Day 4: day to book diving, kayak to 7 Commandos and other beaches, or another island hopping.
+• Day 4: diving, kayaking to Seven Commandos and other beaches, or another island-hopping tour.

 If you have less time, 3 full days can be enough; in that case, we’d stick to the first 3 days above.
-If on one day you arrive around 9:00–12:00 in the morning (for example), since tours leave early, we’d rent a motorbike or a tricycle with driver to go to Nacpan, Duli, and Lio to make better use of your time.
+If you arrive sometime between 9:00 a.m. and noon, for example, since tours leave early, we’d rent a motorbike or hire a tricycle with a driver to head to Nacpan, Duli, and Lio and make better use of your time.
 If you arrive a little later, you can always go to Las Cabañas and then watch the sunset there.

-That said, if you have doubts about how to organize yourself, you can leave us a comment below and we’ll gladly help.
+That said, if you’re unsure how to plan your time, you can leave us a comment below and we’ll gladly help.

 DO YOU LIKE OUR CONTENT?
-Help us keep the website alive.
+Help us keep this website going.

 Keeping this site up to date —from researching routes, testing accommodations, and writing each guide

-to answering hundreds of your questions daily— takes time, energy, and more coffees than we’ll admit.
+and answering hundreds of your questions every day— takes time, energy, and more cups of coffee than we’ll admit.

-If any of our tips are useful to you and you’re thinking of getting a discounted travel insurance,
+If any of our tips are useful to you and you’re thinking of getting travel insurance with a discount,

-booking a hotel, booking your flights, using Remitly, etc… we appreciate you doing it through our links.
+booking a hotel, booking flights, using Remitly, etc… we’d really appreciate it if you used our links.

-- You pay exactly the same (sometimes even less thanks to our discounts).
+• You pay exactly the same price (sometimes even less thanks to our discounts).

-- We receive a small commission that we reinvest into continuing our work,
+• We receive a small commission, which we reinvest in our work, further research, and free guides.

 Thanks for supporting this project and for joining us in every corner of the Philippines.